okamgnienie/nfj-stats-gatherer/README.md

 ## Assumptions

-Given there is a job offer found in range between 0 and 1000 PLN, script round it up to the upper value, 1000 PLN in this case, then all the calculations are performed on taking into account this value.
+Given there is a job offer found in a range between 0 and 1000 PLN, the script rounds it up to the upper value, 1000 PLN in this case, then all the calculations are performed on taking into account that value.